craigprotzel/Mashups/README.md

 ##### Exercise:

 ##### Homework
-* Sign Up - for class email list
+* Sign Up - for class email list [ITP Mashups Google Group](https://groups.google.com/forum/#!forum/itp-mashups)
 * Add -  your blog URL to the class blog list
-* Read - [Ch.3 of Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/index.html ) (up to the section on JS)
+* Read - [Ch.3 of Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/ch03.html) up to but not including the section on Javascript
 * Download - a text editor
 * Donwload - a JSON formatter for the browser
 * Explore - [ProgrammableWeb](http://programmableweb.com)